View Jamie Ehrenberg's Obituary on standardspeaker.com and share memories

 |

-Jamie Michael Ehrenberg Sr., 31, of Beaver Meadows, died early Sunday morning in Hazle Twp.
+Jamie Michael Ehrenberg Sr., 31, of Beaver Meadows, died early in the morning of June 21 in Hazle Twp.

 Born in Hazleton on Oct.
-26, 1988, he was a son of the Charles and Valerie Hall Ehrenberg.
+26, 1988, he was a son of Valerie Hall Ehrenberg and the late Charles Ehrenberg.

 By trade, Jamie worked construction with his specialty being roofing.
 In his down time, he enjoyed listening to music and the outdoors.
 Jamie enjoyed walking and riding his quad.
 However, the time he most enjoyed was the time he spent with his son, Jamie Jr.

-A funeral service will be held at 11 a.m.
-Tuesday from Butler Chapel of Krapf and Hughes Funeral Home, Inc., 530 W. Butler Drive, Drums, and the Rev. Peter O'Rourke will preside.
+A funeral service will be held today at 11 a.m. from Butler Chapel of Krapf and Hughes Funeral Home Inc., 530 W. Butler Drive, Drums, and the Rev. Peter O'Rourke will preside.

 Condolence messages may be entered in the family's memorial guest book on the funeral home website at www.khfuneralhomes.com.